TheWeirdDev/theweirddev.github.io/_posts/2015-09-16-http-client.markdown

 > > * HTTP Components 4.5

 We will see how to use the http client from the Apache HTTP Components version 4.5 which is currently the last version.
-More specifically will do an HTTP post request containing Json information in the body.
-Then we will see a way to read the response and get a POJO from the content.
+In particular, we will build an HTTP post request to send a json object.
+Then, we will see a way to read the response to get a POJO.

 To illustrate this short article, let's imagine we have a web service which computes some access rights.
 The service accept post requests with Json content and return a json response.
-From a Java client we want to call this web service, this idea is to have method which takes a POJO AccessRequest in parameter and then returns a POJO AccessResponse.
+From a Java client we want to call this web service, the idea is to have method which takes a POJO AccessRequest in parameter and then returns a POJO AccessResponse.

+>> AccessResponse getAccess(AccessRequest);

 ## Maven pom